mdkp-hsg/Learn-Khasi-Website/_pages/terms.md

 ---

 **Last updated**
-January 15 2021
+September 25 2022

 **Terms & Conditions**

-By downloading or using the app, these terms will automatically apply to you – you should make sure therefore that you read them carefully before using the app.
-You’re not allowed to copy, or modify the app, any part of the app, or our trademarks in any way.
-You’re not allowed to attempt to extract the source code of the app, and you also shouldn’t try to translate the app into other languages, or make derivative versions.
-The app itself, and all the trade marks, copyright, database rights and other intellectual property rights related to it, still belong to Sngur.
+By downloading and using the app, these terms will automatically apply to you – you should make sure therefore that you read them carefully before using the app.
+You’re allowed to copy, or modify the app source code by visting our repository on github and forking it, every bit of contribution is acceptable.

 Sngur is committed to ensuring that the app is as useful and efficient as possible.
 For that reason, we reserve the right to make changes to the app or to charge for its services, at any time and for any reason.
 We will never charge you for the app or its services without making it very clear to you exactly what you’re paying for.

-The Learn Khasi app stores and processes personal data that you have provided to us, in order to provide our Service.
+The Learn Khasi app stores and processes personal data that you have provided to us when you login using gmail, in order to provide our Service.
 It’s your responsibility to keep your phone and access to the app secure.
 We therefore recommend that you do not jailbreak or root your phone, which is the process of removing software restrictions and limitations imposed by the official operating system of your device.
-It could make your phone vulnerable to malware/viruses/malicious programs, compromise your phone’s security features and it could mean that the Learn Khasi app won’t work properly or at all.

 The app does use third party services that declare their own Terms and Conditions.